 I am living proof that training and mentorship are two of the most important pillars to becoming a profitable trader.
 When I tried to learn by myself back in 2001, I lost $10k and 3 years trying.
-When I joined a prop firm that offered training, mentorship, top tools and traders to talk to, I had 44 profitable months in 48.
+When I joined a prop firm that offered training, mentorship, top tools and traders to talk to, I had 44 profitable months out of 48.
 Big difference.

 There are many trading schools out there and while they can teach you how to trade, few of them offer mentorship.
 Mentorship is the most important component of a trading school because most of us would agree that trading is 10% strategy and 90% psychology.
 You can take a $5k course and learn the most profitable strategy in the world, but who is going to help you with the other 90%?
 Trading psychology can’t just be a chapter of a course, it is an ongoing discovery experience because you only discover your problems when trading, not when taking a course.
 A mentor can identify these problems and solve them faster before they become bad habits.